 - 3 large cloves of garlic, roughly diced

-- 1 cube of onion stock or 2 tablespoons onion soup mix
+- 1 onion stock cube or 2 tablespoons onion soup mix

 - 1.25 Litres water